Computing and E-Safety

 Implement

-We encourage staff to teach a weekly computing lesson.
+We encourage staff to teach a weekly computing lesson of 40 minutes.
 This helps to ensure sufficient time is allocated to computing and that the subject matter can be revisited frequently, securing progression and supporting children to remember their learning and increase fluency.

-Each computing lesson will begin with a social story about staying safe online and reinforcing the messages from the E-safety element of the curriculum.
+Each computing lesson will begin with a review of e-safety rules about staying safe online and reinforcing the messages from the e-safety element of the curriculum.

 We believe that by crafting our curriculum in this way, we improve the potential for our children to retain what they have been taught, to alter their long-term memory, and thus improve the rates of progress they make, ensuring they can reap the benefits of the online world and minimise risk to themselves and others.